Opportunities From: Volunteer Portal | City of Hillsboro

 Program: Parks & Recreation: Walters Cultural Arts Center

-If you enjoy Latin Dance Nights at the Walters, this opportunity is for you!
+If you enjoy Dance Nights at the Walters, this opportunity is for you!

 Volunteers greet guests, scan tickets at the door, answer questions, and assist with light clean-up tasks at the end of the event (picking up litter, folding tablecloths, etc.).